Mudit-Jxin7/leetcode_backend/readme.md

 ```

 The application will start, and you can access it at `http://localhost:4000` (or the port you specified in your `.env` file).
+The Redis server will be listening on `http://localhost:8001/redis-stack/browser`

 ## API Endpoints